VideoStreamingEnseirb/MPEG-DASH/README.md

 # Create his own dash server

+Composer helps you declare, manage, and install dependencies of PHP projects.

+See https://getcomposer.org/ for more information and documentation.

 ## Create the MPD file

 Download ffmpeg with

 sudo apt-get install ffmpeg

-mkdir serverVideo
-cd serverVideo
+`Insérez du code`

+`mkdir serverVideo`
+`cd serverVideo`

 Paste your video in.video into the directory serverVideo

 Create the audio file with thes command:

-ffmpeg -i in.video -vn -acodec libvorbis -ab 128k -dash 1 my_audio.webm
+`ffmpeg -i in.video -vn -acodec libvorbis -ab 128k -dash 1 my_audio.webm`

 Create then the video files using different quality